 …staff who are talking about teaching and learning for example … managing people to sharing and talking about that in a vibrant engaged environment where they are learning from each other.
 It is a space that, unless you create it it doesn’t happen because of the nature of how frenetic activity is.

-The Deputy Head in School A valued the external engagement that took place on accredited courses more highly than the individual CPD events that took place outside the school:

-“Some teachers on them became really focused…rejuvenated, I would say.
-But I don’t like the one days.
-It is too easy for staff to go out, come back but nothing has happened”

-The Headteacher in School C felt that the M Level PPD, whilst providing externality, did not necessarily engage busy teachers in the way that a less theory-focused, more practical session would:

-The head teacher drew a comparison between the INSET focused on drama and the masters-level work at the University.
-The drama day was, he felt, a perfect example of positive CPD.
-The partnership schools were involved, as well as all the staff at School C (including teaching assistants), and it had a direct impact.
-He said that teachers are looking for what they can do tomorrow.
-The University approach is much more theoretical, and needs another step of transformation to transfer to classrooms.
+In School B, both the school and its teachers benefited from the opportunity to take time out and reflect in a supportive environment: this was described as “illuminating”.

-School D’s Deputy Head also saw facilitating externality as key, but indicated that time to reflect on new experiences, whether those resulting from participation in an MEd or those gained during a visit to another school was essential if colleagues were to get the most out of external engagement:
+School D’s Deputy Head saw advantages to having an external input, but indicated that time to reflect on new experiences, whether those resulting from participation in an MEd or those gained during a visit to another school was essential if colleagues were to get the most out of external engagement:

-In terms of impact Phil considers that the school visits have been most effective and the source of new ideas.
+In terms of impact [the Deputy Head] considers that the school visits have been most effective and the source of new ideas.
 In addition he feels the MEd has made an impact – ‘having most of the Heads of Faculty doing it has made them think – the key thing is to have time to think’.

-All four Schools promote externality and recognise the importance of enabling this within a working context where collegiality is very important.
-The views of the interviewees vary in relation to the extent to which they feel this is more effective when it is within the context of accredited (scholarly / theoretical) or practical (tips for teachers).
+All four Schools promote external contacts and recognise the importance of enabling this within a working context where collegiality is very important.
+The views of the interviewees vary in relation to the extent to which they feel this is more effective when it is within the context of accredited (scholarly / theoretical) or practical (tips for teachers) courses.
 It is acknowledged that many teachers express a desire for more practically orientated CPD (DFES 2001a).
 The challenge for PPD providers is to bring together the academic and the professionally relevant within the minds of teachers and thus to overcome the perceived theory / professional practice divide.